 - Sensitive to last platinum regimen (disease progression >6 months after the last dose of platinum)

 - If <55 years of age at diagnosis, prior history of breast cancer, or close relative (first or second degree) with ovarian cancer or early onset (6 months prior and/or bone marrow transplant >2 years prior to first dose of rucaparib).

 - Prior treatment with any PARP inhibitor

 - Symptomatic and/or untreated central nervous system metastases

-- Prior gastrectomy or upper bowel removal, or any other gastrointestinal disorder or defect that would interfere with absorption of rucaparib
+- Pre-existing duodenal stent and/or any other gastrointestinal disorder or defect that would, in the opinion of the Investigator, interfere with absorption of rucaparib